vovw/vovw.github.io/md/research.md

 ## Advantages of Being a Independent Researcher

-Now here come advantages of being a lone wolf (I had to) researcher:
+Now here comes advantages of being a lone wolf (I had to) researcher:

 1. **Agency**: It's insane how many times I've just gone into rabbit holes of my own to learn things I'm curious about, and that is something I value a lot.